EESSI/docs/docs/test-suite/writing-portable-tests.md

     module_name = parameter(find_modules('mpi4py'))
 ```

-This parameter will be a list of all module names matching the expression, and each test instance will load the respective module before running the test.
+This parameter generates all module names available on the current system matching the expression, and each test instance will load the respective module before running the test.

 Furthermore, we remove the hook that sets `self.module`:
 ```